goconca/website-2019/content/blog/gocon-who-and-why.md

 Furthermore, we believe it is mutually beneficial to partner with companies who adopted or are considering adopting Go.

-Companies provide an opportunity for Gophers to do what they love and pay them for it and we get funding to put together an awesome event in exchange for:
+Companies provide an opportunity for Gophers to do what they love and pay them for it, and we get funds to put together an awesome event in exchange for:

-1. enabling employers to convey the intention of hiring (which is a win win for potential employees and employers)
+1. promoting those companies that are hiring (which is really a win win for potential employees and employers)
-2. some promotion and marketing on their behalf
+2. brand awareness through marketing and announcements

 Communities are built alongside companies and it is an opportunity for both sides to discover each other within the ecosystem.